-Becoming an Effective Leader: for Aspiring Leaders
+Becoming an Effective Leader: For Aspiring Leaders

-Faculty: Prof. Cliff Oswick
+Faculty: Professor Cliff Oswick

 Effective leadership is critical to the success of all organisations.
 Traditional command-and-control leadership styles are becoming less tenable in a complex and digitally connected world.
 Successful leaders need to be agile, adaptable, have a strong level of self-awareness, and a firm understanding of their impact upon others (especially followers).